MarioQuirosLuna/TwitterClone_BackEnd-Node/README.md

    ### 📜 Descriptions.

-   It consists of a recreation of Twitter, to put into practice knowledge of both Front-end and Back-end implementing the MERN Stack along with other technologies to add more value to the project.
+   It consists of a recreation of Twitter, to put into practice knowledge of both Front-end and Back-end implementing the MERN Stack along with other technologies to add more value to the project, while fundamental soft skills such as teamwork and communication are put into practice.

    ### 🏆 Specifications.